Monday, 30 April 2012

 Back to work today after the holidays; it was nice to see everyone again and the day went well.
 I decided to go to the gym at the end of the day, but I had to really force myself.
 I footered around in my room looking for any excuse not to go.
 I finally got changed and went along to spend half an hour on the step machine, because I am trying to build up my leg muscles for summer hill-walking.
 I quite enjoyed it and found it very helpful to listen to my music as I exercised.
 David was back at his work placement today and is tired this evening, however Ally was still at home on the last day of his holiday, studying for his exams (allegedly).
 Later he went to Disabled Scouts; he helps out there faithfully every week.
 James and I have been watching an interesting programme on BBC2 this evening about the beginning of the 1970s, with lots of film and commentary about what was happening politically and culturally.
 It's strange to see events that I remember from a child's point of view, such as miners' strikes and power cuts, and although the footage is in colour it all looks as if it was a very long time ago!

-Sunday 15 April 2012
+Sunday, 15 April 2012

 Clearing up

 Alasdair's party last night seemed to go very well; no damage to the house except (another) cracked tile in the back room, and the party-goers did a bit of clearing up in the morning before they left, which I appreciated.
 Andrew had stayed overnight and I was chatting to him over breakfast, it's great to hear how much he is loving his course at university.
 There were still lots of spillages to clear up, and my biggest task was to mop the floor in the back room.
 It was the worst I've ever seen it; I think that earth from the garden had been tramped in across the floor which was already wet with beer, and so by the morning it had dried into a layer of dirt.
 This meant that I couldn't just mop it, I had to wet it first to soften it and then go over it again, which took longer.
 It was a beautiful morning so I opened up all the doors and the floor dried very quickly.
 Jack the cat was very pleased that the crowds had gone and especially enjoyed walking in and out of the back room, supervising the cleaning.
 David and Andrew helped by taking some bin bags of rubbish along to Gran's bin, however Alasdair had gone back to bed, exhausted from partying and then making breakfast for his guests!
 David and Andrew enticed him into getting up at lunch-time by bringing him a sandwich from Subway and the three of them had lunch in the garden, I could hear them chatting away.
 James planted my lemon and lime trees in their terracotta pots; they look great.
 Then he did some more gardening while I took Grandma into town to shop for clothes because she isn't feeling confident enough yet to go into town by herself.
 We went to John Lewis and she found a dress and jacket that she liked, I thought they were lovely.
-Then we had a coffee at my favourite table in the restaurant, which looks down Buchanan Street; I always think that the view looks like a Lowry painting.
+Then we had a coffee at my favourite table in the restaurant, which looks down Buchanan Street and from which the view looks like a Lowry painting.
 Home to find that Ally had done a lot more clearing up and the house is more or less back to normal.
 And so ends my Easter holiday.
 Has it been a good one?
 Yes, I think so; some walking, some useful work around the house, and plenty of relaxing.

-Saturday 14 April 2012
+Saturday, 14 April 2012

 Time and tide wait for no man